ugurdargun/ToDoList-Mobile-Application/README.md

-# To Do List | Android Application
+# To-Do List | Android Application
 CTIS487 Term Project

 It is a standard to-do list application.
 It enables users to record their meetings, housework, sports activities, exams, assignments, or